The baby name Emmettreads strong and sincere, an old school name that feels fresh and interesting today.

 Both spellings have been around for years.

 In terms of pure numbers, the ‘tt’ spelling has consistently been more popular.
-It’s one used by famous clown Kelly, outlaw Dalton, and Doc, from the Back to the Future movies.
-Emmett remains significantly more popular today, too.
-It was given to more than 2,600 newborns in 2014, versus just 218 newborn Emmetts.
+It’s used by famous clown Kelly, outlaw Dalton, and Doc, from the Back to the Future movies.
+(Though we typically call that last one, mad scientist Emmett Brown, just Doc.)

 Parents today probably think of a few figures:

-• You might also think of Jim Henson’s 1977 Gift of the Magi-esque Emmet Otter’s Jug-Band Christmas.
+- Jim Henson’s 1977 Gift of the Magi-esque Emmet Otter’s Jug-Band Christmas is a seasonal favorite.
 It’s all about a young otter who does the right thing in tough circumstances and celebrates a happy ending just in time for the holidays.
-(Confession: it’s also one of my all-time favorite Christmas specials.)

-• It’s also the given name of Elle Woods’ principled and thoughtful beau in the Legally Blonde movies.
+- It’s the given name of Elle Woods’ principled and thoughtful boyfriend in the Legally Blonde movies.

-• More recently, it’s the name of one of Edward Cullen’s vampire brothers in the Twilight series.
+- One of Edward Cullen’s vampire brothers answers to Emmett in the Twilight series.
 The vamp is the physically strongest of the Cullen clan, and the actor who played him – Kellan Lutz – went on to appear on screen as Hercules.

-After years of sparing use, Emmett has followed other surname names into the spotlight.
+After years of sparing use, the baby name Emmett has followed other similar names into the spotlight.
 Along with Elliott, Elliot, Beckett, Bennett, and Everett, it’s among the most popular of the -t ending choices for boys today.
-In fact, Emmett’s rank of #156 makes it the most popular of the cluster of names.

 Speaking of Cullen, what about Cullen for a NotD?